-BASIS FOR TRIGGERS PROCEDURES COMPARISON Running It can be invoked explicitly by It can execute automatically based on the events. the user.
-We can not pass parameters to We can pass parameters to Parameter procedures. triggers.
-Trigger never return value on Procedure may return value/s Return execution. on execution.
+BASIS FOR COMPARISON TRIGGERS PROCEDURES Running It can execute automatically based on the events.
+It can be invoked explicitly by the user.
+Parameter We can not pass parameters to triggers.
+We can pass parameters to procedures.
+Return Trigger never return value on execution.
+Procedure may return value/s on execution.

 - 1. What is Stored Procedure? - 2.
-What is difference between Function and Stored Procedure? - 3.
-What are the various types of parameters in procedures?
+What is difference between Function and Stored Procedure?

+3. What are the various types of parameters in procedures?